Consular Report of Birth Abroad

 - Parents’ marriage certificate if applicable (original).

 - Evidence of termination of any previous marriages if applicable (original).

-- American Citizen Parent(s)’ evidence of U.S. Citizenship (U.S. passport or naturalization certificate).
+- American Citizen Parent(s)’ evidence of U.S. Citizenship (U.S. passport or naturalization certificate, original).

 - American Citizen Parent’s documentary evidence of physical presence in the United States prior to the child’s birth.
 When listing periods of physical presence in the U.S. please note that any periods during which you left the United States, even for short vacations, do not count as physical presence and those times outside the United States should not be listed on form DS-2029.
 Examples of documentary evidence which may demonstrate physical presence requirements include (but are not limited to):

 - Academic transcripts (Full transcripts – not diplomas)